scalameter/scalameter.github.com/home/download.md

 ## Direct download

-The latest ScalaMeter release is **ScalaMeter 0.4** for Scala 2.10.
+The latest ScalaMeter release is **ScalaMeter 0.6** for Scala 2.10 and Scala 2.11.

 ## Maven repository